 The Canadian retail stocks are mostly economically sensitive.
 Canadians need to be employed and with free cash flow to spend at these retail stores.
 They often depend on a healthy economy and economic growth.

 Retail stocks will fall into two categories.
 First off there are consumer staples or defensives.
 As per the name they are staple items that we simply need in our daily lives.
 And then there are consumer discretionary companies.
-Those are items that are not necessities but that are a choice of how to personally allocate money for personal needs and wants.
+Those are items that are not necessities but are a choice of how to personally allocate money for personal needs and wants.

 As we know the Canadian Dividend Investor will often invest in Canadian banks and other financials as the bedrock of the portfolio.
-We might then turn our attention to Canadian energy stocks and investing in Canadian REITs as a wonderful source of income and portfolio diversification.
+We might then turn our attention to Canadian energy stocks and investing in Canadian REITs is a wonderful source of income and portfolio diversification.

-Some Wide Moat Retail Stocks
+Some Wide Moat Retail Stocks in Canada

 I am a big fan of investing in wide moat or moat stocks that suffer from very little competition.
 They might even be in an oligopoly situation such as the banks.